SamZing777/Covid-19-Blog/README.md

 # Covid-19-Blog
 A Blog site project with Django Africa.
-I took part in the front end design
+Took part in the front end design